robfatland/reorganiseduponthefloor/git/README.md

 x \ = \ \sqrt{1 + 2\sqrt{1 + 3\sqrt{1 + 4\sqrt{1 + 5\sqrt{1 + 6\sqrt{\cdots}}}}}}
 $$

-...is familiar enough (in terms of LaTeX syntax) to compose on the fly.
-Equations.
+...is easy enough in LaTeX syntax.
+The trick is to have some time on hand to get it just so.
 Whereas
 footnotes and page headers and diagrams and tables and things of that sort would take me some digging to set up proper.
+The point is LaTeX is good for all that stuff, where TeX is bit harder to learn and use.